MicrosoftDocs/defender-docs/articles/defender-for-cloud/partner-integration.md

 ---
-title: Integrate partner solutions
+title: External security solutions
-description: Learn about how Microsoft Defender for Cloud integrates with partner solutions to enhance your security posture and protect your Azure resources. ms.topic: concept-article ms.date: 09/11/2024
+description: Learn about how Microsoft Defender for Cloud integrates with partner solutions to enhance your security posture and protect your Azure resources. ms.topic: concept-article ms.date: 10/01/2024
 #customer intent: As a reader, I want to learn how security solutions integrate into Defender for Cloud.
 ---

-# Integrate partner solutions
+# External security solutions

 This article provides information about security solutions that integrate with Microsoft Defender for Cloud.